 In the 80s, anything that could be super-sized.
 Think cathedral trains, lace-edged frills and long sleeves with illusion high necklines.
 And bows… big bows.

-Lady Diana set the standard of wedding summer dresses for the rest of the decade when she became the princess of Wales in 1981. summer
+Lady Diana set the standard of wedding summer dresses for the rest of the decade when she became the princess of Wales in 1981.

 Diana rocked a gown that shouted fairytale, complete with enormous puffed sleeves, a cinched waist and a dramatic train accompanied by a seven-meter long veil.